Savannah Prez Shows Off Muscular Quads In Tiny Turquoise Shorts

 Crazy things are going on at this time all around the world and some of us have no access to the gym anymore, which absolutely sucks.
 HOWEVER our health comes first and the better we all follow the rules the faster we can pick up our normal daily activities again.????????
 But some messaged me because they’re a little scared to lose muscle during this period? .
 If you can’t train for 3-4 weeks due to any reason, chances are you might think you’ve lost some muscle because you simply feel smaller.
 No weight training means the muscles are not pumped (which definitely makes a big difference) and this causes also a drop in glycogen levels and water stores within the muscles which make a big difference in how “big” they appear.
 Now I won’t say there’s no chance for actual muscle loss within this time but you can definitely minimize it when you take care of this: . ⚡️ Eat at maintenance calories to maintain your current body composition ⚡️ Eat a high protein diet (preferably 1.6-2kg / kg bodyweight) ⚡️ Stay active through bodyweight workouts or simply looking after your daily steps .
 Don’t be afraid to lose “all” of your muscles just within a few weeks..
 If you focus on these tips you’ll see little difference, and trust me as soon as you get back into your normal routine you’ll be the old same. ????????????

 However, like she does in her fitness programs, the social media star offered some great advice to her followers on how to maintain their workout routine as well as a healthy lifestyle.
-In just a few minutes of the update going live, it’s racked up over 8,000 likes in addition to well over 100 comments.
-Many fans quickly commented on the image to thank her for her advice while others weighed in on the COVID-19 outbreak.
+In just a few minutes of the update going live, it has racked up over 8,000 likes and over 100 comments.
+Many fans quickly commented on the image to thank her for her advice, while others weighed in on the COVID-19 outbreak.

 “Beautiful love the work u put in,” one of Prez’s fans wrote, adding a single red heart emoji to the end of their comment.